How to Check Your Pastor

 How Is Their Relationship With Questions?

 The quickest way to check your pastor to see if he/she is a wolf is by asking questions.
-Any questions, or more importantly, questions about them, or about the church.
-Even just one question.
-And pay close attention to how they respond or react.
+Questions about them or about the church, and pay close attention to how they respond or react.
+Even just a single good question can be enough to get a read on a pastor that may be a wolf in sheep's clothing.

 Questions are threatening to insecure wolves hiding under that sheepskin.
-They’re also threatening to narcissists who can’t fathom anyone challenging their authority, decisions, or opinions.
+They can’t fathom anyone challenging their authority, decisions, or opinions, nor can they tolerate it.

-If you get a response akin to “How dare you?”, holy crap, you’re talking to a wolf.
+If you get a response akin to “How dare you?”, you’re talking to a wolf.

 If they’re angry at all, same thing.